StevenBlack/vocab/million-dollar-words.md

 ### paralogize
 This odd verb means "to draw illogical conclusions from a series of facts."
 An
 example: after being told about a pet that barks, likes bones, chases cats and wags its tail, you say, "Oh, I didn't know you had a parrot."
-It's pronounced PAR-AHL-OH-J/ZE.

 ### paraph
 The word for the elaborate flourishes people add to their signatures to make them unique.
 Think John Hancock.
 In this age of Bic pens, they're rapidly disappearing.
-Pronounced PAR-EFF or PAR-EFF.
-(See also idiograph.)

 ### paravalent